AnomalyInnovations/serverless-stack-demo-api/README.md

 $ serverless deploy
 ```

 This project refers to an `.env` file for secret environment variables that are not checking in to the repo.
-Make sure to create one before dpeloying - https://serverless-stack.com/chapters/load-secrets-from-env.html.
+Make sure to create one before deploying - https://serverless-stack.com/chapters/load-secrets-from-env.html.

 ---